CHENGY12/PLOT/README.md

 ![intro](figs/framework.png)

+## Updates

+We release a brief script for the visulization.

+PLOT can support the VIT-B/16 backbone and obtain the average 1 shot performance on 11 datasets as 70.6!
+Please refer to [PLOT++](plot-pp/) for details.

 ## PLOT for Prompt Learning

 See [PLOT-CoOp](plot-coop/).

-News: PLOT can support the VIT-B/16 backbone and obtain the average 1 shot performance on 11 datasets as 70.6!
-Please refer to [PLOT++](plot-pp/) for details.

 ## PLOT for Adapter-based Methods